Influence of single observations on the choice of the penalty parameter in ridge regression: Influence of the single observations

-\end{definition} With the $i$th normalized weight $w_i$ ranging from 0 to 1, again $w_i=0$ corresponds to a deletion of the $i$th observation with all other observations equally up-weighted, while the weight $w_i=1$ corresponds to deleting all other observations.
+\end{definition} With the $i$th normalized weight $w_i$ ranging from 0 to 1, again $w_i=0$ corresponds to removing the impact of the residual of the $i$th observation with all other observations equally up-weighted, while the weight $w_i=1$ corresponds to removing all other residuals.